-At first, he can’t process what’s happened, slipping between bursts of madness and self-pitying despair, but he gradually develops a way of life – moving into an enormous mansion and plundering the deserted metropolis, impulsively looting department stores, feeding his uncontrolled whims, until he eventually degenerates into a morass of alcohol and depression.
+At first, he can’t process what’s happened, slipping between bursts of madness and self-pitying despair, but he gradually develops a way of life – moving into an enormous mansion and plundering the deserted metropolis, impulsively looting department stores and feeding his uncontrolled whims – until he eventually degenerates into a morass of alcohol and depression.

 Bruno Lawrence gives a beguiling central performance as someone who is suddenly able to live out his fantasies, to enjoy the empty city without guilt or interference.